pygos/init/README.md

 See [docs/defconfig.md](docs/defconfig.md) for an explanation on the default services and configuration provided with this package.

-See [docs/usyslogd.md](docs/usyslogd.md) for details on the tiny syslog implementation.

 See [docs/gcron.md](docs/gcron.md) for details on the cron implementation.